A 1980s midwestern trend is back: The porch goose

 When Gross bought her first house in Ohio in 2022, she joked that it “wouldn’t feel like a home” without a goose statue on the porch.
 Her aunt found one for her at a garage sale, and Gross, 30, started a Facebook group called the Porch Goose Club of America to share tongue-in-cheek posts and photos of her goose and its outfits.
 Now it’s a thriving online community of more than 200,000 where users compete for the title of porch goose of the month.
 “People go all out,” Gross says.
 “They’ve got props and they’ve got backgrounds.
 You’re not going to compete if you just put an outfit on your goose.”

 There’s no shortage of Etsy sellers marketing porch-goose-size clothing, and Gaggleville sells outfits for every season and holiday.
 “Our yellow raincoat outfit is extremely popular,” Hintz says.
-Another big seller is the gardener outfit, featuring a tiny straw hat, a shovel and a flowerpot.
+Another big seller is the gardener outfit, which features a tiny straw hat, a shovel and a flowerpot.

 Others get even more creative: Allison Roddy, a 35-year-old from Philadelphia, bought a sewing machine last fall that she uses to craft attire for her goose, including a Christmas cloak and bonnet made from thrift store fabric.
 In the run-up to the Eagles’ Super Bowl win, Roddy’s goose was draped in a homemade jersey that read “GO BIRDS.”
 She dressed it in a custom pink cape for Valentine’s Day.